Amazon ECS task IAM role - Amazon Elastic Container Service

 External instance additional configuration

 Your external instances require at least version 1.11.0 of the container agent to use task IAM roles; however, we recommend using the latest container agent version.
 For information about checking your agent version and updating to the latest version, see Updating the Amazon ECS container agent.
 If you are using an Amazon ECS-optimized AMI, your instance needs at least 1.11.0-1 of the ecs-init package.
 If your instances are using the latest Amazon ECS-optimized AMI, then they contain the required versions of the container agent and ecs-init.
-For more information, see Amazon ECS-optimized AMI.
+For more information, see Amazon ECS-optimized Linux AMIs.

 If you are not using the Amazon ECS-optimized AMI for your container instances, add the --net=host option to your docker run command that starts the agent and the following agent configuration variables for your desired configuration (for more information, see Amazon ECS container agent configuration):